 (Partners for Our Children)

 Experiencing foster care is often associated with underperformance in school, dropping out, and not pursuing higher education.
 Based on foster care education facts, foster care students meet state standards in mathematics, science, and English at less than half the rate of other children.
-Furthermore, 40% of these kids have difficulties studying.

 14. One out of four foster kids show signs of post-traumatic stress disorder.